lucasjoliveau/doc/en/applications/inventory_and_mrp/inventory/shipping_receiving/setup_configuration/ups_credentials.md

-# How to get UPS credentials for integration with Odoo?
+# How to get UPS credentials for integration with Konvergo ERP?

-In order to use the Odoo UPS API, you will need:
+In order to use the Konvergo ERP UPS API, you will need:

   * A UPS.com user ID and password